tensvect/Communities/README.md

 ## Communities
 A list of all developer communities.
 By no means is this list exhaustive.
+If you wish to contribute to this repository, please consider starting a PR.
+If you're new to GitHub, please refer [this](https://github.com/firstcontributions/first-contributions?source=post_page---------------------------).

 ### Communities based in Pune
 * [Google Developer Group Pune](https://www.meetup.com/Pune-GDG/)